Rhode Island Birth Defects Registry (216-RICR-10-10-3)

 These regulations hereby adopt and incorporate the National Center for Health Statistics' "International Classification of Diseases, 10th Revision Clinical Modification" (2015) by reference, not including any further editions or amendments thereof and only to the extent that the provisions therein are not inconsistent with these regulations.

-A. Where used in these rules or regulations, the following terms shall construed as followed:
+A. Where used in this Part, the following terms shall be construed as followed:

 3. "Clinical laboratory" means a facility for the biological, microbiological, serological, chemical, immunohematological, hematological, radiobioassay, cytological, pathological, or other examination of materials derived from the human body for the purpose of providing information for the diagnosis, prevention, or treatment of any disease or impairment of, or the assessment of the health of human beings, and licensed pursuant to R.I.
 Gen. Laws Chapter 23-16.2.

 4. “Council” means the Birth Defects Surveillance and Information Advisory Council.

 5. “Department” means the Rhode Island Department of Health.